OpenOverlayRouter/oor/README.md

     net.ipv4.ip_forward=1
     net.ipv6.conf.all.forwarding=1

-The user space daemon can be started by not privileged users.
+The user space daemon can be started by a non privileged user with the appropriate permissions (particularly CAP_NET_ADMIN and CAP_NET_RAW).
 Such user can run the daemon with:

     lispd -f /etc/lispd.conf

-It will set up networking and register to the mapping system, after which you can enjoy all the benefits of LISP.
-When 'lispd' is running in MN mode, the EID obtained from the MSP is associated to the 'lispTun0' virtual interface.
+It will set up networking and register to the Mapping System, after which you can enjoy all the benefits of LISP.
+When 'lispd' is running in MN mode, the EID obtained from the Mapping System provider is associated to the 'lispTun0' virtual interface.
 Two /1 routes covering the full IP addresses space should appear in the routing table.
 These routes should be pointing to 'lispTun0' device.
 The following lines shows an example of how 'ip addr' and 'ip route' will look like with IPv4, expect a similar output with IPv6:

     $ ip addr
     1: lo: <LOOPBACK,UP,LOWER_UP> mtu 16436 qdisc noqueue state UNKNOWN